starsite/FileMaker-Swift/README.md

 ### 🚨 FileMaker v19

 I'm going to update the repo this weekend, to include the new `validateSession()` method.
-Claris chose to use a different baseURL for validateSession, which means changes to _all other_ paths in the framework.
-Joy.
+Claris chose to use a different baseURL for validateSession, which means changes to _all other_ paths in the framework. 😅

 As part of this process, I'll also be deprecating `isActiveToken()`, which is more difficult to manage and requires tracking Date() values.
+Yuck.

 ---